-In the midst of summer reading madness at the library, I finally had a chance to make a new display (now that Ingrid’s epic glittery GLBT display is ready to come down).
+In the midst of summer reading madness at the library, I finally had a chance to make a new display.
 Summer is crazy at my library (and every public library) so I knew I wanted something that would be simple to stock and require minimal upkeep.

 For me this summer, that meant a summer reading display because it allows me to pull titles from our summer reading section (a list I helped make so I like all of the titles already!) and also anything else that looks cool on the shelves.